 It’s important to consult your doctor and hopefully the original, prescribing physician before moving forward.
 If your move to quit antidepressants is doctor-recommended, feel free to skip this step.

-Antidepressants are a valuable and sometimes life-saving medication, if you need treatment, you likely want to remain on it.
+Antidepressants like esketamine can be a valuable and sometimes life-saving medication if you need treatment, you likely want to remain on it.
 For example, if you are quitting antidepressants for any of the following reasons, you are strongly recommended to consult with your doctor before taking any steps.

 No-Tolerance – Many sobriety groups utilize a “No-tolerance” policy for drugs of any kind, which can be especially challenging for people with anxiety and depression.
 If your recovery group has this type of policy and your doctor recommends that you remain on antidepressants, look for another solution such as SMART Recovery that doesn’t utilize this kind of policy.